Linaro/lava/doc/v2/dispatcher-actions2.rst

 component of how the pipeline data is organised.
 See also :ref:`pipeline_construction`.

-This allows typical action timeouts to be as short as practical, so that jobs fail quickly, whilst allowing for individual actions to take longer.
+This allows typical action timeouts to be as short as practical, so that jobs fail quickly, while allowing for individual actions to take longer.

 Typical actions which may need timeout extensions: